openSUSE/news-o-o/_posts/2011-07-20-people-of-opensuse-mihnea-dobrescu-balaur.markdown

 I'd like to learn AI programming.
 And I will!

-#### The Internet crashes for a whole week ” how would you feel, what would you do?
+#### The Internet crashes for a whole week â€” how would you feel, what would you do?

-I wouldn't care that much, I'd do what I usually do in my free time “ spend time with my girlfriend, play basketball, go swimming, listem to music, read.
+I wouldn't care that much, I'd do what I usually do in my free time â€“ spend time with my girlfriend, play basketball, go swimming, listem to music, read.

 #### Which is your favorite movie scene?

-There are many inspirational ones, but, let me choose a funnier one “ Bad Boys 2, Reggie comes to take Marcus' daughter out on a date. [http://www.youtube.com/watch?v=V_Y9SQhcIjw](http://www.youtube.com/watch?v=V_Y9SQhcIjw)
+There are many inspirational ones, but, let me choose a funnier one â€“ Bad Boys 2, Reggie comes to take Marcus' daughter out on a date. [http://www.youtube.com/watch?v=V_Y9SQhcIjw](http://www.youtube.com/watch?v=V_Y9SQhcIjw)

 #### Star Trek or Star Wars?